List of solar eclipses visible from the United States

 From 1900 to 2100, the United States of America (excluding its global territories) will have recorded a total of 182 solar eclipses, 21 of which are annular eclipses, 26 of which are total eclipses, and one of which is a hybrid eclipse.
-As of September 2025, the most recent total solar eclipse in the United States was on April 8, 2024; the most recent annular solar eclipse was on October 14, 2023; and the most recent partial solar eclipse was on March 29, 2025.
-The next total solar eclipse in the United States will occur on March 30, 2033 (in Alaska only), whereas the next total solar eclipse in the contiguous United States will occur on August 22, 2044.
+As of August 2026, the most recent total solar eclipse in the United States occurred on April 8, 2024; the most recent annular solar eclipse was on October 14, 2023; and the most recent partial solar eclipse occurred on August 12, 2026.
+The next total solar eclipse in the United States will occur on March 30, 2033 (in Alaska only), whereas the next total solar eclipse in the contiguous United States will occur on August 22, 2044 (local time).
 The next annular solar eclipse will occur on June 21, 2039 (in Alaska only), whereas the next annular solar eclipse in the contiguous United States will occur on February 5, 2046.
-The next partial solar eclipse in the United States will occur on August 12, 2026.
+The next partial solar eclipse in the United States will occur on January 26, 2028.

 The events below include all eclipses whose path of totality or annularity passes through the land territory of the current fifty U.S. states and the District of Columbia.
 All types of solar eclipses, whether recent, upcoming, or in the past, are also included.
 For lists of eclipses worldwide, see the list of 20th-century solar eclipses and 21st-century solar eclipses.